fpereiro/gotoB/readme.md

 `B.diff` is an implementation of the [Myers' diff algorithm](http://www.xmailserver.org/diff2.pdf) that takes the flattened liths outputted by `B.prediff` and produces a shortest edit script.
 The function gives us a minimal amount of changes that we need to perform on the DOM to go from the first array of strings to the second.

 `B.diff` runs synchronously and blocks any other redraws (or any other js code running, really).
 Most of the time it runs quite quickly, but if the liths are very large, or they are very dissimilar to each other, the function will take too long to run.
 For this reason, after a certain amount of time, if the diff is not done, `B.diff` bails and declares that it cannot finish the diff in a reasonable amount of time.
 In this case, `B.redraw` will *trample* the old DOM element and create a new one from scratch that completely replaces it.
-By default, this happens after 200ms of running `B.diff`. *Tramples* are undesirable and can usually be eliminated by either reducing the sizes of liths by paginating long lists of items.
+By default, this happens after 200 milliseconds of running `B.diff`. *Tramples* are undesirable and can usually be eliminated by either reducing the sizes of liths by paginating long lists of items.

 Most times, `B.diff` will produce a diff in time that can be then applied to the DOM.
 This task is picked up by `B.applyDiff`.
 For each element in the diff, it either `keeps` it, `adds` it or `removes` it.
 The types of elements are normal DOM elements, opaque elements (DOM elements that are treated as opaque entities) and literal elements (text). `B.applyDiff` performs the following operations:
 - Do an entire pass on the diff to figure out the positions of the current DOM elements on the *old* lith.